Frequently Asked Questions

 -

 No. We only vaccinate at the time of the cat’s spay or neuter.
-Regional City and County Shelters may offer vaccination clinics and Express Vet NM offers vaccination clinic appointments Tuesday through Friday.
+Regional City and County Shelters may offer vaccination clinics and both Express Vet NM and ABQ Spay & Neuter offer low-cost vaccination clinics.
+Check their websites for details.